Is Artificial Intelligence (AI) the Future of Accounting?

 The world of accounting is just the latest in a series of industries being affected by the rapid increase in the use of artificial intelligence.
 Bill Gates even referred to the rise of artificial intelligence as computer science's "Holy Grail."
 After many failed efforts in the past, the accuracy and speed of today's artificial intelligence are much improved.

 You cannot go a day without someone on your Facebook feed sharing an article about artificial intelligence and how it will take your job in the next few years, but these concerns are not new.
-The same fears were at the forefront of people's minds as factories spread throughout Britain 200 years ago, according to The Economist.
+The same fears were at the forefront of people's minds as factories spread throughout Britain 200 years ago.

-Robots are already used throughout our homes, workplaces and entertainment centers.
-Over the next 10 years, Forrester Research estimates that AI will take over up to 16 percent of jobs in the United States.
-Google believes that robots will achieve human intelligence levels by 2029.
-Gartner estimates that 33 percent of all occupations will be performed by smart robots by 2025.
+Robots are already used throughout our homes, workplaces and entertainment centers, and over the next 10 years, Forrester Research estimates that AI will take over up to 16 percent of jobs in the United States.
+Google believes that robots will achieve human intelligence levels by 2029, and Gartner estimates that 33 percent of all occupations will be performed by smart robots by 2025.
 FOW predicts five areas will feel the most impact: healthcare, manufacturing, transportation, customer service, and finance.

 With all that said, accountants more than likely do not have to worry about artificial intelligence for a long time.
-Smacc is developing interesting AI applications to help further automate and streamline bookkeeping tasks.
-And cloud-based accounting software packages such as QuickBooks say they are already 75 percent automated.
-But professional accountants do much more than keep track of receipts and provide basic reports.
+Smacc is developing interesting AI applications to help further automate and streamline bookkeeping tasks, and cloud-based accounting software packages such as QuickBooks say they are already 75 percent automated.
+That said, Professional accountants do much more than keep track of receipts and provide basic reports.
 They act as consultants who advise on tax planning, discuss operations, review client goals and more.

 The rapid pace of change in client industries and the expansion of complicated regulations means that human controller services will be necessary to ensure that compliance requirements are met and financial controls are sound.

 This is especially true for companies that operate in multiple countries.
 It is difficult enough to deal with taxes in your home country, but making sense of the tax code and business regulations in a number of foreign countries is daunting.
 Are AI robots ready to deal with the tangled web of regulations associated with the European Union or the compliance requirements of the Organization for Economic Cooperation and Development (OECD)?
-No artificial intelligence algorithms that can sort out these complex interactions exist at this point in time.
+No artificial intelligence algorithms that can sort out these complex interactions currently exists.

 Machine learning can be trained to handle an amazing variety of tasks if you give it a wide enough variety of examples to draw from.
 Data scientists are not exactly sure how this happens.
-The math is so complex, it's difficult to re-engineer it to see how the system learns.
-That makes diagnosing problems difficult.
+The math is so complex, it's difficult to re-engineer it to see how the system learns, which makes diagnosing problems difficult.

 Present-day machine learning systems don't handle this type of context well.
 Futurists have proclaimed the benefits of AI for decades now, describing amazing worlds where robots make your everyday life one of ease and relaxation.
 That future may be here faster than you think, but for now, outsourced accounting services have an advantage the most advanced algorithms cannot duplicate—the human touch.